 The process of consolidation and transition, driven by the financial crisis and worsened by our relatively weak strategic and financial position in the semiconductor and micro-electro-mechanical systems ("MEMS") capital equipment sectors, continues.
 Our main objective has been to preserve as much value for stockholders as possible as we transitioned to a business model that avoids high fixed costs, but retains our capabilities to attract and exploit emerging technologies.
-So far, we have invested in one opportunity in a high-growth sector related to semiconductors - photovoltaic ("PV") based solar.
-The Sequel Power model for large scale PV-based solar projects is unique in the industry and has won significant acclaim from governments, industrial companies and industry advocates for its innovation and prospect for success.
-By investing in this new company, we expect to employ our capital equipment know-how, a portion of our cash and potentially the tax benefits of our NOLs.
-We intend to support the activities of Sequel Power through our direct efforts and through related operations and investments that we may make in the future, should the circumstances be favorable.
-In addition, we are actively evaluating opportunities for partnerships with other diversified technology-based companies in order to exploit our shared experience and to enhance our value as a public company.
+So far, we have invested in two opportunities.

+The first investment was made in Sequel Power, and was motivated by a desire to exploit its proprietary model for large scale PVbased solar projects, which is unique in the industry, and has won significant acclaim from governments, industrial companies and industry advocates for its innovation and prospect for success.
+Providing a window for us into this market, our investment in Sequel Power has allowed us to evaluate several different aspects of the solar market for the purpose of determining if further investment or business activities would be fruitful.